benedekh/bigdata-projects/README.md

 According to the dataset of year 2008.

-I used Spark to answer the question.
-The Spark solution is avaiable [here](https://github.com/benedekh/bigdata-projects/tree/master/hu.bme.bigdata.homework.spark.flight3/).
+I used Apache Spark™ to answer the question.
+The Apache Spark™ solution is avaiable [here](https://github.com/benedekh/bigdata-projects/tree/master/hu.bme.bigdata.homework.spark.flight3/).

-#### Spark
+#### Apache Spark™

-You should use Spark 1.5.1. for Hadoop 2.6.
-I downloaded a pre-built version [here](http://spark.apache.org/downloads.html), and I used Spark in a standanlone mode, without Hadoop.
+You should use Apache Spark™ 1.5.1. for Hadoop 2.6.
+I downloaded a pre-built version [here](http://spark.apache.org/downloads.html), and I used Apache Spark™ in a standanlone mode, without Hadoop.

 To compile the source code of the implementation, you should use Maven: